sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 ### `buildDeployTransaction`

 Function `async buildDeployTransaction(utxos: UTXO[], amount: number, changeAddress?: bsv.Address | string): Promise<bsv.Transaction>` creates a tx to deploy the contract.
 The first parameter `utxos` represents one or more [P2PKH](https://learnmeabitcoin.com/technical/p2pkh) inputs for paying transaction fees.
 The second parameter `amount` is the balance of contract output.
-The last parameter `changeAddress` is optional and represents the P2PKH change address.
+The last parameter `changeAddress` is optional and represents a change address.

 ```ts
 async buildDeployTransaction(utxos: UTXO[], amount: number, changeAddress?: bsv.Address | string): Promise<bsv.Transaction> {